DarkDNS: Revisiting the Value of Rapid Zone Update: Results

 \subsubsection{Registrar and Hosting Landscape of Transient Domains}

-The collected RDAP data revealed that the market leader GoDaddy topped the list of registrars holding transient domains, with 19\% of the total such domains (\autoref{tab:registrar_transient}).
+The collected RDAP data revealed that market leader GoDaddy topped the list of registrars holding transient domains, with 19\% of such domains (\autoref{tab:registrar_transient}).
 The registrar landscape is dominated by large registrars, with smaller registrars making up the long tail of the distribution (see Others in \autoref{tab:registrar_transient}).
 These results suggest that transient domains are a widespread phenomenon across registrars.

-We used our active resolution measurements to analyze the DNS hosting and web hosting infrastructure of transient domains.
+We used our active resolution measurements to analyze the DNS hosting (\autoref{tab:dnshosting_transient}) and web hosting (\autoref{tab:hosting_transient}) infrastructure of transient domains.
+For DNS hosting, we investigated the most popular nameservers SLDs, while for Web hosting we looked at the ASNs of the A records of the domains.
 Half of these transient domains were using Cloudflare as DNS provider (\ie for their authoritative nameservers) and $\approx$35\% of them used Cloudflare as a CDN provider.
 We identified Hostinger's parking DNS nameservers as the second most prominent DNS provider, as accounting for $\approx$8\% of the transient domains, followed by a long tail of popular DNS hosting services including NS1, Squarespace, and GoDaddy.
 These findings suggest that those domains are generally hosted on similar infrastructure of long-lived domains.
 In contrast, the large presence of parked domains could indicate domains that have already been removed or caught before misuse.